Taking The Profit Out Of Killing 'Net Neutrality' - Slashdot

 For fast-paced games, low latency is very important and any kind of additional layer will add latency.

+These are the same citizens who will happily shell out an extra $10 per month for the "premium" internet tier just to feed their social media addiction.
+Those against Net Neutrality know this.

+The masses proved long ago that ignorance is bliss.
+Don't expect them to start caring anytime soon.

-Ethernet is a PHY spec (Score:3)
+Ethernet is a PHY spec (Score:2, Insightful)

 "The sex symbol, airplane enthusiast and adventurer continues to write about personal computers and has an active consulting business in Silicon Valley, selling his cybersoul to the highest bidder." - [Emphasis Added]

-After seeing this, he should really drop the "L" from his last name.
+After seeing this, he should really drop the "L" fro

 Probably won't work (Score:1)